ocoboco/cloud-config-toolkit/README.md

 ### `config.export` (optional)

 `export` property value must be an object that conforms to `Export` interface.
-Use this property to modify the original configuration file, e.g. fill with default values.
+Use this property to transform the original configuration file, e.g. fill with default values.

 ```
 interface Export {